Immigration protesters shout down acting DHS secretary

 McAleenan, a longtime civil servant who was the head of U.S. Customs and Border Protection before he was tapped to lead DHS, started off saying that he was a longtime law enforcement officer and believed in free speech, but said that public engagement was important.

+The department released a statement later Monday lamenting the chance to engage in discussion and provided a copy of McAleenan’s prepared remarks that discussed ongoing challenges and efforts by his department to reduce the flow of migrants illegally crossing the border.

+“Going forward, we need a higher-minded dialogue on immigration,” he said in his prepared remarks.
+“In our media, in Congress, and with legal experts.
+This year marked the third crisis surge in 5 years.
+We have taken key actions to address it.”

-Some in the audience shouted at the protesters to sit down so they could hear him speak.
+During the conference, come in the audience shouted at the protesters to sit down so they could hear him speak.
 Doris Meissner, a senior fellow at the Migration Policy Institute who was the head of the agency that preceded Customs and Border protection, was to moderate the Q&A, and told the protesters they were robbing the audience of their ability to engage in a meaningful dialogue on a contentious and important topic.

 McAleenan tried to speak at least three times, but eventually left, shaking hands with Meissner and others on stage.
 Some in the audience cheered when he left.